Lucas-Hughes/terraform/gitlab-runners/modules/ec2/README.md

 ### Step 1 (Optional if completed previously): Prerequisites

-## Create a GitLab personal access token and add to ~/.terraformrc

-To access the private terraform module registry from your local machine, you will need to authenticate to that registry using the personal access token created in the GitLab console.

-Click on your profile image -> edit profile -> Access Tokens -> Add New Token -> Create a token with api and read\_api permissions.

-Once the token value is generated, grab that token and place it in your ~/.terraformrc file using the following echo command.
-You can also place the token value using the text editor of your choice.
-If you do not have a a ~/.terraformrc, please create one.

-`echo 'credentials "gitlab.com" {token = "glpat-yourtokenvalue"}' >> ~/.terraformrc`

-This token will now allow us to run `terraform init` and pull the module into our local machine.

-## Create a KMS grant to PCM master account to utilize their AMIs in autoscaling groups

-Because the AMIs that are utilized in this module are created by PCM, we must have a grant in their account to decrypt their EBS volumes.
-All we need to do is run the following command in the account you're wanting to deploy the runner to, replacing `<your_account_id>` with the account ID:

-`aws kms create-grant --region us-east-1 --key-id arn:aws:kms:us-east-1:056952386373:key/0f0224cd-e20a-4011-bb5e-6bead7fb9747 --grantee-principal arn:aws:iam::<your_account_id>:role/aws-service-role/autoscaling.amazonaws.com/AWSServiceRoleForAutoScaling --operations "Encrypt" "Decrypt" "ReEncryptFrom" "ReEncryptTo" "GenerateDataKey" "GenerateDataKeyWithoutPlaintext" "DescribeKey" "CreateGrant"`
+## TODO

+Work in progress to flesh this out for more public use

 ### Step 2: Copy the module block from below to the terraform main.tf you want to deploy the runners from.

 Please note that you must provide either the property `vpc_cidr_block` which will create a new vpc to host the runner or `private_subnets` which will create the runner in already existing private subnet(s).

 To find the version number, use the drop down for branch and find the latest `tag`.
-It will look like 2.1.7.
+It will look like 1.0.0

 ```hcl
 module "ec2_gitlab_runner" {